httpwg/wg-materials/ietf96/minutes.md

 #### [Character Encoding and Language for Parameters](https://tools.ietf.org/html/draft-ietf-httpbis-rfc5987bis)

-Julien R: RFC5987bis (see agenda for presentation)
+Julian R: RFC5987bis (see agenda for presentation)

 MarkN: Thinks there may need to be more prose about motivations.
 Will propose something.